Reviews You Can Rely On

 Too warm for summer hiking

-We had to get out of the heat to test these warmest socks.
+We had to get out of the heat to test the warmest socks in our lineup.
 The Smartwool Classic Mountaineer Maximum Cushion is built for cold, wintry weather.
-It features one of the highest wool contents of anything in our lineup and plenty of thickness to keep your toes toasty when the temps turn frigid.
-We are highly impressed by its ability to keep feet warm, wicking, and breathability.
-We tested this sock in boots on a hot (90°s F) workday and were blown away that our feet never felt sweaty.
+It features one of the highest wool contents of any options we stuck our feet into and plenty of thickness to keep your toes toasty when the temps turn frigid.
+We were highly impressed by its ability to keep feet warm while still wicking and delivering decent breathability.
+We even tested this sock in boots on a hot (90°s F) workday and were blown away that our feet never felt sweaty.
 When it was time to kick back and take off our boots, our skin was warm but surprisingly dry.
+Normally, for such temperatures, we'd lean on something more lightweight like the Darn Tough Light Hiker Micro Crew, but we were pleased to know the Smartwool could deliver if needed.

 Read more: Smartwool Classic Mountaineer Maximum Cushion review